Bruce Swayze

-Bruce Swayze (born April 7, 1940) is a Canadian retired professional wrestler and manager who spent his career in Cleveland, Ontario, Florida, Carolinas, Calgary and Memphis.
-He is also as The Black Baron when he was a manager in the 1970s.
+Bruce Swayze (April 7, 1940 – September 18, 2026) was a Canadian professional wrestler and manager who spent his career in Cleveland, Ontario, Florida, Carolinas, Calgary and Memphis.
+He was also known as The Black Baron when he was a manager in the 1970s.

-Career
+Biography

 Swayze made his debut in wrestling in 1958.
 Swayze formerly played hockey.
 It wasn't until 1970 that he had his first match in Cleveland for National Wrestling Federation.

 He was also known as Black Baron where he managed Abdullah the Butcher, the Love Brothers, Crusher Verdu, and the Samoans.

+Swayze died on September 18, 2026, at the age of 86.
 He was the uncle of actor Patrick Swayze.